FabienGreard/fakeStoreJs/README.md

 ### Methods

-fakeStoreJs comes with embeded crud like method :
+fakeStoreJs comes with embedded crud like method :
 However you can override them and or create new one using [resolvers](https://github.com/FabienGreard/fakeStoreJs#Resolvers) !

 | Method   | Parameters          | sucess                            | error                              |